singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/IX_04_13.JPG)

-To see why this is faster, consider  a graph  where every node has at most  k adjacent nodes and the shortest path from node s to nodet has length d.
+To see why this is faster, consider  a graph  where every node has at most  k adjacent nodes and the shortest path from node s to node t has length d.

 - In traditional breadth-first search, we would  search up to k nodes in the first "level" of the search.
 In the second level, we would  search up to k nodes for each of those first k nodes, so k2 nodes total (thus far).
-We would do this d times, so that's O(kd) nodes.
+We would do this d times, so that's O(kᵈ) nodes.
 - In bidirectional search, we have two searches that collide after approximately d/2 levels (the midpoint of the path).
-The search from s visits approximately k⁽ᵈ/²⁾ , as does the search fromt.That's approximately 2 k⁽ᵈ/²⁾, or O(k⁽ᵈ/²⁾), nodes total.
+The search from s visits approximately k⁽ᵈ/²⁾ , as does the search from t.
+That's approximately 2 k⁽ᵈ/²⁾, or O(k⁽ᵈ/²⁾), nodes total.

 This might seem like a minor  difference,  but it's not.
 It's huge.
-Recall that tional search is actually faster by a factor of kd12.
+Recall that (kᵈ/²) * (kᵈ/²) = kᵈ.
+The bidirectional search is actually faster by a factor of kᵈ/².

 Put another way: if our system could only support searching "friend of friend" paths in breadth-first search, it could now likely support "friend of friend of friend of friend" paths.
 We can support paths that are twice as long.

-**Additional Reading:** Topological Sort (pg 632), Dijkstra's Algorithm  (pg 633), AVL Trees (pg 637), Red­ BlackTrees (pg 639).
+**Additional Reading:** Topological Sort (pg 632), Dijkstra's Algorithm  (pg 633), AVL Trees (pg 637), RedBlackTrees (pg 639).

 ---